 Chef Foundations - Linux & Windows

 During this three-day command-line driven adventure, you will develop a solid foundation for managing dozens, hundreds or even thousands of servers the way many other successful companies do – by using Chef.
 And because so many companies have both Windows and Linux servers in their environments, we teach you the technical intricacies of managing and integrating both platforms.
+This is the recommended starting point for all who are new to Chef Software.

 This class is also the first step on your way towards Chef Certification.